bitcointranscripts/bitcointranscripts/bitcoinology/what-is-lightning-network.md

 ## The Bolts

 The bolts are the standards.
-They're a bit RFCs for those of you who are engineers or internet people.
+They're a bit like RFCs for those of you who are engineers or internet people.
 Basically, it describes what the protocol should do, what the protocol must do, and what every piece of software must agree to in order for all these Lightning off-chain payments to work.
 And the outcome of all that is that in 2017, the software moves forward; they have something that works, and by the summer of 2017, this historic moment—it's historic, silly in a way—is at room 77 in Berlin.
 You have Laulu, one of the engineers I just mentioned, paying for a beer with Lightning.